RAHULRNAIR2000/Java-Learnings/README.md

      9. Learned the need for 4 layers in Springboot
      10. Learned to connect MySQL database with spring-boot application

+     What is a Bean?

+    A bean is an instance of a class that is created, configured, and managed by the Spring container.
+    The Spring container is responsible for the lifecycle of the bean, such as initialization, dependencies injection, and destruction

 # Projects Built

      1. Employee Management System